EllaKaye/pregnancy/README.md

 calculators and apps, plus there are no concerns (unlike with these sites and apps) about data privacy, tracking or advertising.

-> This R package is in the latter stages of development, with a view to
+> This R package is in the final stages of development, with a view to
-> in late February 2025.
+> release in late February 2025.
 The main functionality is now in place.
-Still
-> to do: improved documentation, vignette(s), better test coverage,
+> Still to do: some improvements to documentation, finish vignette,
-> improve some of messages in some utils functions.
+> better test coverage, improve some of messages in some utils
+> functions.

 ## Installation